 TU Delft > Algorithmics > Neil Yorke-Smith > Research

 My research aims to help people make decisions in complex situations.
 In applying artificial intelligence and operations research to practical problems, my aim is to assist human decision makers in socio-technical systems.
-Motivated by important challenges we find in the real world, I want to understand and model the problems, develop theories and methodologies, and apply them to design and deploy usable tools to help solve the problems.
+Motivated by important challenges we find in the real world, I want to understand and model the problems, develop theories and methodologies, and apply them to design and deploy usable tools to help improve the decision process and outcomes.

 A common thread in my research is a co-evolution of theory and application.
 I have current interests in automated scheduling, agent-based modelling, machine learning and data analytics, social simulation, hybrid optimisation, and applications including logistics and policy domains.
 In constraint programming, my thesis research focused on handling uncertainty in both theory and practice.

 Potential MSc and PhD students are welcome to make contact by email.
 Possible topics are closely related to my research interests (see also my publications).
-Note that funded positions are usually advertised on the Algorithmics group website.
+Note that funded positions are usually advertised on the Algorithmics group website: if there are no (PhD) positions listed there, this means we do not have open funded positions now (please check in the future).
 TU Delft BSc students looking for a research or honours opportunity are also welcome to contact me.

 I co-edited a special issue of AI Communications on goal reasoning.
 Papers selected from the first two editions of the goal reasoning workshop propose methods and applications of goal reasoning in intelligent agents.

 I co-edited a special issue of AI & Society on agent-based modelling (ABM) for policy engineering.
 The selected papers emerged from inter-disciplinary discussions between social scientists and ABM and simulation specialists at the first and second AMPLE workshops at AAMAS'13 and PRIMA'14.